foodopendata/food-allergens-ch/README.md

 and License.

-Nevertheless, it should be noted that this material is currently sourced from several third-parties whose data publishign rights and licensing policies are somewhat unclear.
+Nevertheless, it should be noted that this material is currently sourced from several third-parties whose data publishing rights and licensing policies are somewhat unclear.

 If you intended to use these data in a public or commercial product, please